proxmoxer/docs/docs/authentication.md

 * password

 For the `pve` realm, the password is set within the API/webUI.
 For other realms, the password is set in those tools (e.g. for the `pam` realm, the password is found in `/etc/passwd` (or really `/etc/shadow`) and can be set by running `passwd <username>` as root).
+If your user has a One Time Password (OTP) enabled, you will need to add the `otp` parameter and with your current OTP code to be able to authenticate.
+This is only required when first authenticating, as long as the requirements for authentication renewal are met (see below).

 ```python
 prox = ProxmoxAPI('<host_ip_or_domain>', user='<username>@<realm>', password='<password>', otp='<otp_code>', service='<proxmox_service>', verify_ssl=<True|False>, timeout=<timeout_in_seconds>)